Manual

 Interactive Documentation

 Full OpenAPI (Swagger) documentation is available upon request.
-It is the fastest way to understand the API and test your integrations during development.
+It is the fastest way to understand the API and test integrations during development.

-Please contact dregs@dregs.com to request additional API documentation and guidance to speed up your integration.
+Contact dregs@dregs.com to request additional API documentation and guidance to speed up your integration.